ZachHandley/zerotier-docker-gateway/README.md

 # Example: 10.147.17.1
 ```

-**Server A Auto-Routing Feature:**
+**Server A Auto-Network Creation:**

-The zerotier-controller uses a **custom image that automatically creates and manages the `zmesh-network`** Docker bridge.
-This enables services running on Server A to access the ZeroTier network without manual routing configuration.
+The zerotier-controller uses a **custom image that automatically creates two Docker networks** on startup:

-**How it works:**
-1. On startup, the controller automatically creates a Docker network named `zmesh-network` with bridge `br-zmesh`
-2. Any service on Server A that joins `zmesh-network` gets automatic routing to the ZeroTier network
-3. No manual iptables rules or route configuration needed!
+**1. `zmesh-internal` (172.31.255.0/24)** - Internal service communication
+- CoreDNS static IP: 172.31.255.69
+- For DNS resolution and internal stack services
+- Join this if your service needs to resolve `.zmesh` domains

+**2. `zmesh-network` (br-zmesh bridge)** - ZeroTier routing
+- Bridge interface for ZeroTier network access
+- Join this if your service needs to send/receive ZeroTier traffic

 **Example: Nginx Proxy Manager accessing ZeroTier services**